-Since statute allows for the rules, there are no reasonable alternatives to the proposed rules.
+Since statute mandates the rules, there are no reasonable alternatives to the proposed rules.
 There were no alternatives that the department considered to achieve the intended changes.
-They are necessary for the administration and enforcement of the registration process.
+They are necessary for the administration and enforcement of the licensing process.

 Additional Information